sulu/sulu-docs/cookbook/create-new-webspace.rst

 To create a new webspace you have to create a new file within the `app/Resources/webspaces` directory.
-The content of the file should be quite similar to the `sulu_io.xml.dist` file in this folder.
+The content of the file should be quite similar to the `example.com.xml`_ file in this folder.

 .. note::